-works passionately and transparently for the human dignity of people suffering from extreme poverty.
+works passionately and transparently for the human dignity of people living in extreme poverty.
 Local partner organizations in South Asia, volunteers and staff have been working for self-help and self-determination for 30 years.
+NETZ work shows that poverty can be overcome and a more just world is possible.

 For food, education, rights